distributed-lab/simplicity-bn254/README.md

 Includes:
 - bn254 curve definition;
 - Fr, Fp field operations with Fp2, Fp6, Fp12 extensions.
 Fr and Fp fields have been implemented according to [gnark-crypto](https://github.com/Consensys/gnark-crypto)
-- G1, G2 group operations on bn254;
+- G1, G2 group operations on bn254.
+All points are represented in Jacobian coordinates, except of the input points where we leverage Affine coordinates.
 - Pairing function which leverages Ate Optimal according to [High-Speed Software Implementation of the Optimal Ate Pairing over Barreto–Naehrig Curves](https://eprint.iacr.org/2010/354.pdf).

 ## Usage